alesj/snowdrop/README.md

 * JBoss EAP 6.0.0, 6.0.1, 6.1.0, 6.1.1

 *If you need to use JBoss AS 5/6 or EAP 5 then please use Snowdrop 2.1.1.Final (it is Tagged in this repo).
-That version still supports the older versions.*
+That version still supports the older versions of JBoss.*

 Build:
 ---------